Burrata Tomato Toast is the perfect breakfast, lunch or dinner to enjoy during the end of tomato season!

 - 1 pint cherry tomatoes

-- Pre-heat the oven to 350 degrees F. Drizzle the bread with the olive oil on both sides and place on a baking sheet.
-Bake for 10-15 minutes until toasted.
+- Preheat the oven to 400 degrees F. Drizzle the bread with the olive oil on both sides and place on a baking sheet.
+Bake for 10 minutes until toasted.

 - Once toasty, remove the bread from the oven and carefully rub the garlic clove on top of the bread to infuse it with a little garlic flavor.

 - Drizzle the cherry tomatoes with olive oil and season with salt and pepper.
-Place in a small bowl and add the burrata on top.
-Dust with fresh thyme leaves and serve.
+Transfer to the oven and roast for 10-ish minutes until bursting.